Healthcare18 min read

 Key Facts

-• The CST first-time pass rate is approximately 75%, meaning about 1 in 4 candidates fails on the first attempt.
+• The CST first-time pass rate is about 75%, meaning roughly 1 in 4 candidates fails the exam on their first attempt, per NBSTSA data.

-• NBSTSA eliminated the alternate pathway (work experience only) in 2021; candidates must now graduate from a CAAHEP- or ABHES-accredited program.
+• NBSTSA eliminated the experience-only alternate pathway in 2021; candidates must now graduate from a CAAHEP- or ABHES-accredited program or a military surgical technology program.

 How to Pass the CST Exam in 2026

 The Certified Surgical Technologist (CST) exam, administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), is the gold-standard certification for surgical technologists in the United States.
-With a 75% first-time pass rate, roughly one in four test-takers fails on their first attempt — and the ones who fail typically share the same preparation gaps.
+With a 75% first-time pass rate, roughly one in four test-takers fails on their first attempt — and the ones who fail typically share the same preparation gaps, including underestimating a domain most study guides barely mention: Equipment Sterilization and Maintenance.

-This guide breaks down exactly what's on the 2026 exam, where candidates struggle, and how to build a study plan that covers your weak spots before test day.
+This guide breaks down exactly what's on the 2026 exam — straight from NBSTSA's official 2024 Examination Content Outline — where candidates struggle, and how to build a study plan that covers your weak spots before test day.

 Start Your FREE CST Exam Prep Today